LATAM Challenge Series

-LATAM Challenge Series is an open-wheel racing series based in Latin America.
-LATAM is the replacement for Formula Renault 2000 de America.
+LATAM Challenge Series was an open-wheel racing series based in Latin America.
+LATAM was the replacement for Formula Renault 2000 de America.

 Venues

 In the 7 seasons, 20 venues were used, all road courses.
-The races were mostly held in Mexico until 2013, while all the races in 2014 season were held in Florida and Texas.
+The races were mostly held in Mexico until 2013, whereas all the races in 2014 season were held in Florida and in Texas.

 In 2008 and 2009 the series was a support race for the World Touring Car Championship's Race of Mexico in Puebla.

 Cars

 For the first two seasons, Formula Renault 2.0 cars was used.
 From 2010 the series uses a Formula Vee configuration, with Volkswagen engines.
 Tatuus chassis are used.